Guevara-chan/MetaMorpher/README.md

 # /Sum/:
-__MetaMorpher__ is a protoype nickname falsificator, based on shared apperence small set of between cyrillic and latin letters.
+__MetaMorpher__ is a prototype nickname falsificator, based on shared apperence small set of between cyrillic and latin letters.